mindfultatiana/mindfultatiana/README.md

-# Cybersecurity, Business Intelligence, and AI Project Developer
+# Cybersecurity GRC and AI Governance Analyst
-Hi, I’m Tatiana Mathis — Cybersecurity GRC, BI Analyst, and Independent AI Project Developer.
+Hi, I’m Tatiana Mathis — I am a Cybersecurity GRC and AI Governance Analyst focused on the energy sector.
+I am DoE/DoD-trained (STORMCLOUD, Zero Trust).
+I build practical AI and secure tools in Python for the renewable energy industry.

-I hold an MBA in Marketing, blending strategic leadership with data analysis and business operations.
-My work bridges cybersecurity, business intelligence, and applied AI development.
-I build custom AI tools and prototypes using Python, including a generative AI tax estimator and an AI-powered multi-chapter manual generator.
+I hold an MBA in Marketing, which provides an unusual analytical lens on cybersecurity — treating security programs as products with stakeholders, adoption curves, and measurable outcomes.

 I primarily develop in Jupyter and Kaggle notebooks, with growing experience in full stack projects using Docker, Snowflake data warehouses, and Debian based environments.
-I’m passionate about building things, safe AI, and helping businesses protect their data while turning insights into action.

 # Training
-### Bootcamps and Certs:
+### Featured Training:
 * Google 5-Day AI Agents Intensive Course and Kaggle Capstone Badge (Dec 2025)
 * BUILD 2025-2026: Data Engineering Bootcamp Badge from Snowflake (Nov 2025)
 * BUILD 2025-2026: Gen AI Bootcamp Badge from Snowflake (Nov 2025)